Learn more about our Advertising Disclosure

 Things to do in Columbus

-• Arts and culture: Columbus features a variety of museums and cultural arts centers, including the National Infantry Museum and Soldier Center, National Civil War Naval Museum, Columbus Museum, Coca-Cola Space Science Center, and The Lunch Box Museum.
+• Arts and culture: Columbus is home to museums and cultural arts centers like the National Infantry Museum and Soldier Center, National Civil War Naval Museum, Columbus Museum, and Coca-Cola Space Science Center.

 • Outdoor recreation: The city’s Flat Rock Park — among other spots — perfect for hiking, biking, or simply soaking up the outdoors.